Michelle Phillips

 BirthdayJun 4, 1944

 BiographyHolly Michelle Phillips (née Gilliam; born June 4, 1944) is an American singer, songwriter and actress.
-She rose to fame as one of the two female vocalists in the musical quartet the Mamas & the Papas in the mid-1960s.
-Her voice was described by Time magazine as the "purest soprano in pop music".
-She later established a successful career as an actress in film and television beginning in the 1970s.
+Described by Time magazine as the "purest soprano in pop music", she rose to fame in the mid-1960s with the folk rock vocal group the Mamas & the Papas.
+After their disbandment, she started a successful acting career in film and television in the 1970s.

 After the breakup of the Mamas & the Papas and her divorce from John Phillips, she transitioned into acting, appearing in a supporting part in The Last Movie (1971) before being cast as Billie Frechette in the critically acclaimed crime biopic Dillinger (1973), for which she was nominated for a Golden Globe Award for Most Promising Newcomer.
 In 1974, she had lead roles in two television films: the crime feature The Death Squad, and the teen drama The California Kid, in the latter of which she starred opposite Martin Sheen.
 She went on to appear in a number of films throughout the remainder of the 1970s, including Ken Russell's Valentino (1977), playing Natacha Rambova, and the thriller Bloodline (1979).
 She released her only solo album, Victim of Romance, in 1977.